-So, you’re back in Europe after last year’s Catharsis reunion tour.
-Why did you come back again and how do you see Europe this time?
+So you’re back in Europe after the Catharsis reunion tour last year.
+Why did you come back and how do you see Europe this time?

-It’s strange that while with the economic crisis, austerity measures and the popularity of the Occupy movement the people are becoming more political, the hardcore scene on contrary is getting less politically motivated.
+It’s strange that with the economic crisis, austerity measures and the popularity of the Occupy movement, people are becoming more political, while the hardcore scene is becoming less politically motivated.

-The far-right and Neo-Nazi scene is on the rise all around Europe, with Golden Dawn in Greece and other extreme nationalist formations getting big, what are your impressions on the situation in Scandinavia when you were playing shows there?
-We’ve heard about hardcore punk kids being repressed for taking actions against fascism.
+The far-right and neo-Nazi scene is on the rise all over Europe, with Golden Dawn in Greece and other extreme nationalist formations getting big, what are your impressions of the situation in Scandinavia when you played shows there?
+We’ve heard about hardcore punk kids being repressed for taking action against fascism.

-The day before we get to Stockholm I was told that tear-gas was used for the first time against demonstrators, in Stockholm, at an antifascist protest.
-So it’s not just the question of the fascists, it’s also the police who always work with fascists to defend them.
-Police and fascists accomplish the same purpose, just through different means.
-Also, we were told that many people had organized together against the fascists and also people in Sweden were very interested in the events in Ferguson, in the United States.
-It seems to me that things are pulverizing and the people who understand the police as their enemies are taking fearsome actions against them, and against fascists.
-And of course fascists, far-right groups and the State itself are also being forced to take more extreme actions.
+The day before we get to Stockholm I was told that for the first time tear gas was used against demonstrators, in Stockholm, at an antifascist protest.
+So it’s not only the question of the fascists, it’s also the question of the police who always work together with the fascists to defend them.
+The police and the fascists achieve the same goal, just by different means.
+We were also told that many people have organized together against the fascists, and also people in Sweden were very interested in the events in Ferguson, in the United States.
+It seems to me that things are pulverizing and the people who understand the police as their enemies are taking terrible actions against them and against fascists.
+And of course fascists, extreme right-wing groups and the state itself are forced to take more extreme actions.

-I think in a place like Scandinavia, where everyone, including anarchists, have assumed for a long time that the point for their organizing was to force the State to grant more privileges and rights to people.
-This creates a very dangerous situation, because when the intensifying crisis of capitalism makes it impossible to continue providing the social safety net to people, fascists can say that they have an answer to the problem while anarchists of course understand that there’s no egalitarian and liberating solution that the State can really offer, especially not as capitalism produces this crisis.
-So, in places like Scandinavia if you look at the Government to solve your problems, and you legitimize the governments, the kinds of activism you’ve engaged in actually makes it easier for fascists to organize in the long run.
-I think it’s really dangerous, I think the important thing in Europe right now is to be arguing that there is no solution to the crisis of capitalism.
-Even if the people are closing down all the borders and try to create this sort of nationalist gated communities, as long as capitalism is functioning it will still continue to inflict misery upon everyone, so we really have to advance an explicitly anarchist, antiborder and antinationalist critique of the problems that capitalism is causing to everyone.
+I think in a place like Scandinavia, where everyone, including anarchists, has for a long time assumed that the point of their organizing is to force the state to give people more privileges and rights.
+This creates a very dangerous situation, because when the deepening crisis of capitalism makes it impossible to continue to provide the social safety net for people, fascists can say that they have an answer to the problem, while anarchists of course understand that there’s no egalitarian and liberating solution that the state can really offer, especially since capitalism produces this crisis.
+So in places like Scandinavia, if you’re looking to the government to solve your problems, and you’re legitimizing governments, the kind of activism you’ve been doing actually makes it easier for fascists to organize in the long run.
+I think it’s really dangerous, I think the most important thing in Europe right now is to argue that there is no solution to the crisis of capitalism.

-You’re actually the first person from the United States that I have the opportunity to talk face to face to about what happened in Ferguson.
-So, what’s your feedback on what happened there and is it possible to connect it to the wider social and political struggles, to compare it with the situation here in Europe and the CrimethInc. series After The Crest about the life-cycle of the movements?
+You’re actually the first person from the United States that I’ve been able to talk to face to face about what happened in Ferguson.
+So what’s your feedback on what happened there, and is it possible to connect it to the broader social and political struggles, to compare it to the situation here in Europe and the CrimethInc. series After The Crest about the life cycle of movements?

 That’s an interesting question.
-First, I want to say about Ferguson that Michael Brown, the teenager that was killed there, is not an unusual case.
-The police kill a black or brown person in the US every few days and there have been many demonstrations and even riots about this in Oakland at the beginning of 2009 after the murder of Oscar Grant by the public Oakland Police.
-In the town where I come from, last November, there were protests… well, in Durham, NC, the town next to mine, where the teenager Jesus Huerta was killed and in the time between then and now there have been many other cities in the US where the people have protested against police murders, also in Denver most recently.
-So Ferguson is important not because something unusual happened there but because something very typical, very usual happened there.
+The first thing I want to say about Ferguson is that Michael Brown, the teenager who was killed there, is not an unusual case.
+The police kill a black or brown person every few days in the US and there were many demonstrations and even riots in Oakland in early 2009 after the killing of Oscar Grant by the Oakland police.
+In the city where I come from, there were protests last November… well, in Durham, NC, the city next to mine, where the teenager Jesus Huerta was killed, and in the time between then and now there have been many other cities in the United States where people have protested against police killings, most recently in Denver.
+So Ferguson is important not because something unusual happened there, but because something very typical, very common happened there.

-Taking this to your question about After The Crest… After The Crest was our inquiry into what we can learn from the ways that movements die.
-Occupy came to the end because it was not prepared to confront the police, and one of the reasons it wasn’t prepared to confront the police was that it was never really a movement that made space for poor and predominantly black and brown people.
-That’s one of the limits that it reached, it couldn’t address the problems that our society faces as long as it was a movement made up of predominantly middle class and homeless people without the big part of the population between those two polls.
-I think that what’s happening in Ferguson points the way to what the new social movements in the US look like.
-A movement that starts from the police as a force that forces us all into the inequalities of capitalism.
-Without the police it would be impossible to have these tremendous differences between rich and poor, it would be impossible to maintain the kind of white supremacist conditions that the prisons and the court system inflict.
-And the police are really the frontlines of capitalism.
-Forcing it onto all of us.
+I think what’s happening in Ferguson is pointing the way to what the new social movements in the US are going to look like.
+A movement that starts with the police as a force that forces us all into the inequalities of capitalism.
+Without the police it would be impossible to have these huge disparities between rich and poor, it would be impossible to maintain the kind of white supremacist conditions that the prisons and the court system create.
+And the police are really the front line of capitalism.
+They impose it on all of us.
 So the movement in Ferguson showed us a little bit of what it looks like for people to fight back against that.